johnwbyrd/splintercat/doc/LLM.md

 ## Code Style

 - **NO EMOJIS** - Do not use emojis anywhere in code, comments, docstrings, commit messages, or markdown files
+- Use ruff - Run ruff check after major changes and make sure to clean up any problems

 ## Documentation Style